SPARS: A Reinforcement Learning-Enabled Simulator for Power Management in HPC Job Scheduling: Software description

 \subsection{Software setup}

-To set up SPARS, users can first clone the source code from the GitHub repository using the following command:
+To set up SPARS, users can first clone the source code from the GitHub repository using the command in \hyperref[lst:clone-repo]{Listing \ref{lst:clone-repo}}.

-Users on both Windows and Linux should then create and activate a Python virtual environment, then install the required packages.
+SPARS supports both Linux and Windows.
+Users on either platform should create and activate a Python virtual environment, then install the required packages.
 Detailed setup instructions for each operating system are available in the project's GitHub repository.